Application of blockchain for secure data transmission in distributed state estimation: Introduction

-Beyond the numerous features of this research, the main contributions of this work can be summarized as follows: \begin{itemize} \item Implementation of DSE method, which requires the minimum data transfer and provides high accuracy. \item Application of the new technology (i.e. BC) to increase the data transfer security in the power system. \item Realization of the asynchronization and data transfer delays that might happen within the distributed SE. \item Detailed analysis and design of BC aided data transmission for DSE. \end{itemize}
+Beyond the numerous features of this research, the main contributions of this work can be summarized as follows: \begin{itemize} \item Implementation of BC based DSE method, which requires low data transfer and provides high accuracy. \item Application of a new technology (i.e. BC) to increase the data transfer security in the power system. \item Consideration of asynchronous and delayed data transfer that might happen within the DSE. \item Analysis and open-source code implementation for the design of BC aided data transmission in DSE. \end{itemize}

 The rest of the paper is organized as follows.
-In the second section, we present the modelling of SE, BC and data transfer.
-In the third section, the problem state is presented.
-The fourth section provides the graphical and numerical results of the research.
-Finally, in section \ref{sec:conclusion}, the research work is concluded.
+In the second section, we present the modelling of SE, BC and designed system architecture.
+In the third section, the problem formulation is presented.
+The fourth section provides the graphical and numerical performance analysis.
+Finally, in the section \ref{sec:conclusion} the research work is concluded.